parveen1/project-parveen/README.md

 ### Basic Information

-my project is about to explaine some basic and adv. function openldap.i am going to explaine step by step different function of ldap.
+my project is about to explain some basic and adv. function openldap.i am going to explain step by step different function of ldap.

 Here i used different docker to make different ldap server and database of ldap.